jasoncharney/syllabary/README.md

 ### Initial setup:

-***Update ports file:***
+***Find IP address and update ports file***

 You only have to do this once if you have a static IP or aren't changing WiFi networks.
 If the computer running the Syllabary server remains connected to the same network it should remain stable.
+But, it doesn't hurt to check each time.

 Open Terminal and run `ifconfig` .
 Find the IP address of the computer on the current WiFi network (probably labeled with `en0` in front of it).

 ![ifconfig](https://raw.githubusercontent.com/jasoncharney/syllabary/master/readme-imgs/ifconfig.png)

-Change the `hostIP` entry in `ports.JSON` and save .
+Change the `hostIP` entry in [ports.json]() and save .

 ![ports](https://raw.githubusercontent.com/jasoncharney/syllabary/master/readme-imgs/ports.png)

-Open `Syllabary-Max.maxproj` project in Max.
+Open [Syllabary-Max.maxproj]() project in Max.
 Only `Syllabary.maxpat` should open.

-***On first open:** Drag and drop the `ports.JSON` file from the /Syllabary-JS folder into the area in `Syllabary.maxpat`.
+***On first open:** Drag and drop the `ports.JSON` file from [/Syllabary-JS/](/Syllabary-JS/) into the area in `[Syllabary-Max.maxpat]().
 Refresh the project and make sure there are no errors thrown in the Max window.*

 ---